typelevel/kind-projector/README.md

 Kind-projector supports Scala 2.10, 2.11, 2.12, and 2.13.

-NOTE: as of version 0.10.4 the plugin is published against the full Scala version (see #15)
+_Note_: as of version 0.11.0 the plugin is published against the full Scala version (see #15)

 To use this plugin in your own projects, add the following lines to